maxzerbini/oauth/README.md

 _OAuthBearerServer_ supports client_credentials grant type allowing the token generation for client_id / client_secret credentials.

 ### Authorization Code and Implicit grant type
 These grant types are currently partially supported implementing AuthorizationCodeVerifier interface.
-The method ValidateCode is called during the pahase two of the authorization_code grant type evalutation.
+The method ValidateCode is called during the phase two of the authorization_code grant type evalutation.

 ### Refresh token grant type
 If authorization token will expire, client can regenerate the token calling the authorization server and using the refresh_token grant type.